 After a buzz around overdose on antidepressants and related deaths, the regulation became stricter.
-Since 2004, the FDA urged all manufacturers to include warnings on antidepressants regarding the need to monitor people under treatment of depression for the emergence of suicidal thoughts and worsening depression.
+Since 2004, the FDA urged all manufacturers to include warnings on antidepressant drugs regarding the need to monitor people under treatment of depression for the emergence of suicidal thoughts and worsening depression.
 Still, there is no direct warning that antidepressant drugs increase suicidal thoughts.
 Rather, the prescription information indicates that there is a concern that caused by antidepressant medications side effects such as anxiety, agitation, panic attacks, and mania may represent precursors to emerging suicidality.

 Antidepressants Overdose First Aid

 - If the person is found unconscious, turn them into the “coma position” – the body facing down, the head turned to one side, and one knee slightly bent.
 The airway should be clear, and the person’s breathing and pulse checked regularly.
 This position helps the patient breathe and avoid choking in case they vomit.

 - If there is no pulse, the CPR maneuver can be applied after the victim is turned on the back.
 Before starting CPR, call the ambulance and tell them the victim is in cardiac arrest, so they know what to bring from the ambulance.